chuyskywalker/jrm.cc/jrmcc/content/blog/gps-tracker-for-whatever/index.md

 For MiniMoto: it does not hardwire to the vehicle.
 While this is touted as a feature, to me it's just one more battery hassle.
 If the device can survive months off two small 1.5v batteries, whatever is in my cars and bikes should provide for years.
 Instead, I have to hassle with digging the unit out every 6-12 months and replacing highly specific, non-rechargeable batteries?
 No, no thank you.

 **For both:** Each is locked into their esim/networks and cloud-based app.
 If either of them ever chose to shutdown, raise their rates, or sell your data _(which, let's be honest, they're likely already doing)_ you get zero say in the matter other than creating another piece of ewaste when you throw it away.

+### What about AirTag/Tile/Etc?

+I'm not considering these as they are come with a number of drawbacks compared to fully featured GPS tracker.

 ## VJOYCAR G28 GPS Tracker